kelvinpalves/unit-testing-angular/README.md

 # Unit Testing AngularJS with Jasmine

-This repository is an example how to execute a unit testing in AngularJS with Jasmine.
+This repository is an example how to execute an unit testing in AngularJS with Jasmine.

 ## Requiriments